markszulc/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/logs.md

 ## AEM Author and Publish service logs

-Both AEM Author and Publish services provide the same AEM runtime server logs:
+Both AEM Author and Publish services provide AEM runtime server logs:

 + `aemerror` is the Java error log (found at `/crx-quickstart/error.log` on the AEM SDK local quickstart).
-The following are the [recommended log levels](#log-levels) per environment type:
+The following are the [recommended log levels](#log-levels) for custom loggers per environment type:
    + Development: `DEBUG`
    + Stage: `WARN`
    + Production: `ERROR`
-+ `aemaccess` lists HTTP requests to the AEM service with details.
++ `aemaccess` lists HTTP requests to the AEM service with details
-+ `aemrequest` lists HTTP requests made to AEM service and their corresponding HTTP responses.
++ `aemrequest` lists HTTP requests made to AEM service and their corresponding HTTP response

 ## AEM Publish Dispatcher logs

-Only AEM Publish Dispatcher provides Apache web server and Dispatcher logs, as these aspects only exists in the AEM Publish tier.
+Only AEM Publish Dispatcher provides Apache web server and Dispatcher logs, as these aspects only exists in the AEM Publish tier, and not on the AEM Author tier.

 + `httpdaccess` lists HTTP requests made to the AEM service's Apache web server/Dispatcher.
-+ `httperror`  lists log messages from the Apache web server, and help with debugging supported Apache modules such as mod_rewrite.
++ `httperror`  lists log messages from the Apache web server, and help with debugging supported Apache modules such as `mod_rewrite`.
   + Development: `DEBUG`
   + Stage: `WARN`
   + Production: `ERROR`